This page explains the basics of sign language, including how it works, who uses it and how to learn it.

 For over 87,000 Deaf people, BSL is their first language and English is their second or maybe even third language.

 In Northern Ireland, Irish Sign Language (ISL) is used as well as BSL.
-You can find out more about ISL at: irishdeafsociety.ie/irish-sign-language
+Find out more about ISL on their website.

 BSL, like all sign language, is more than hand shapes and movements.
 Lip patterns, facial expressions and shoulder movements are important too.